apache/incubator-hivemall/docs/gitbook/recommend/item_based_cf.md

 > #### Note
 > There might be no similar item for certain items.

-### Compute approximated cosine similarity by using the MinHash-based Jaccard similarity
+### Compute cosine similarity by using the MinHash-based Jaccard similarity

 Once the MinHash-based approach found rough `top-N` similar items, you can efficiently find `top-k` similar items in terms of cosine similarity, where `k << N` (e.g., k=10 and N=100).